Sometimes you need to process first

 How to refactor your code to aid in unit testing

 One of the biggest problems that occur with legacy code is the problem of testability.
-Many times developers are afraid to make the simplest . . .
+Many times developers are . . .

 BYKTWD - Bring your kid to work day